GIScience/sketch-map-tool/README.md

 ![](/docs/component-diagram.png)

-For how the Sketch Map Tool digitize sketches/markings (part of the `upload_processing` depicted above) please see [this action diagram](/docs/action-diagram.png)
+For an outline of how the Sketch Map Tool digitizes sketches (part of the `upload_processing` depicted above) please see [this action diagram](/docs/action-diagram.png)

 ## Funding